 Salem OR 97301

-To obtain Tax Court records, people can send their request to its physical address or email:
+To obtain Tax Court records, people can send their request to the above address or email at Taxcourt.records.request@ojd.state.or.us

-Oregon residents aiming to obtain administrative records can send their request to the below address or online:
+Oregon residents aiming to obtain administrative records can send their request online or to the below address:

 Salem OR 97301